Knetic/govaluate/README.md

 Why can't you just write these expressions in code?
 --

 Sometimes, you can't know ahead-of-time what an expression looks like.
-Commonly, you'll have written a monitoring framework which is capable of gathering a bunch of metrics, then evaluating a few expressions to see if any metrics should be alerted upon.
+Maybe you've have written a monitoring framework which is capable of gathering a bunch of metrics, then evaluating a few expressions to see if any metrics should be alerted upon.
 Or perhaps you've got a set of data running through your application, and you want to allow your DBA's to run some validations on it before committing it to a database, but neither of you can predict what those validations will be.

 A lot of people (myself included, for a long time) wind up writing their own half-baked style of evaluation language that fits their needs, but isn't complete.
 Or they wind up baking their monitor logic into the actual monitor executable.
-This library is meant to cover all the normal ALGOL and C-like expressions, so that you don't have to reinvent one of the oldest wheels on a computer.
+These strategies may work, but they take time to implement, time for users to learn, and induce technical debt as requirements change.
+This library is meant to cover all the normal C-like expressions, so that you don't have to reinvent one of the oldest wheels on a computer.

 What operators and types does this support?
 --